jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 | 21742447 | 2019-01-01 00:14:52 | 2019-01-01 00:20:56 |   1170 |          364 |             173 | Mies van der Rohe Way & Chicago Ave |            35 | Streeter Dr & Grand Ave         | Annual Member | Male   |      1994 |
 | 21742448 | 2019-01-01 00:15:33 | 2019-01-01 00:19:09 |   2437 |          216 |              98 | LaSalle St & Washington St          |            49 | Dearborn St & Monroe St         | Annual Member | Female |      1983 |

 We see null values in the **gender** column.
-We can exclude these null values with the code below.
+We exclude these null values from the dataset with the code below.

 ``` r
 bike2019 <-                            #excluding null from the data set